cescoffier/introduction-to-vert.x/intro-to-vertx-post-3.md

 mvn compile vertx:run
 ```

-Then open the HTML page in your browser to (http://localhost:8082/assets/index.html), and should should see:
+Then open the HTML page in your browser to (http://localhost:8082/assets/index.html), and you should see:

 ![the main application view](articles-list.png)